 At Wizeline, we put this value to work by offering free courses through Wizeline Academy and investing in our client teams.
 We make it a priority to upskill our own employees and to cultivate the growing talent pool in the communities we work in.

 Executives need to upskill, too

-Being a CIO or CTO is very different in 2018 than it was in 2008.
+Being a CIO or CTO is very different today than it was ten years ago.
 Partner with a company that can spend the time to dig into your business and consult your team, regardless of the maturity of your digital products.
 Lean on your partners to help drive education programs that align with your product development goals.
 Prioritize your business goals and identify a focus.
 Perhaps data science is too broad a subject area, would courses in machine learning be more impactful?